hyperstack-org/hyperstack/docs/dsl/hyper-store.md

 The *Flux* paradigm promotes only mutating state inside of receivers.

-Hyperloop is less opinionated.
+Hyperstack is less opinionated.
 You may also add mutator methods to your class.
 Our recommendation is that you append an exclamation (!) to methods that mutate state.

 Note that it is reasonable to have several receivers for the same Operation.
 This allows subclassing, mixins, and separation of concerns.